greylabel/mac-dev-playbook/docs/full-mac-setup.md

 Open app and do not import and setting or set as default browser.
 Do not send usage statistics.

 #### iTerm

+- iTerm2 -> Make iTerm2 Default Term
+- iTerm2 -> Install Shell Integration

-- Preferences -> Profiles :: {how to import from json?}
+- Preferences -> Profiles :: {import profile}
 - Preferences -> Keys -> Hotkey :: Show/hide all windows with a... = checked
 - Preferences -> Keys -> Hotkey :: Hotkey = ^`

 #### JetBrains Toolbox
 Open app and do not send usage statistics.

+- Setting -> Login

 Apps to install:
 - GoLand
 - PyCharm Professional Edition